shukri74/fun-time/README.md

 To use our page, simply enter your preffered game genre or tag which describes the type of game you are looking for and click 'Search' and a list of results will be presented to you below.

+Under your list of results, there is a section which shows other reccomended titles.